Can We Predict Before Executing Machine Learning Agents?: Detailed Qualitative Analysis

 \section{Detailed Qualitative Analysis}

-To validate the model's reasoning depth and provide transparency into our pipeline, we present three qualitative examples.
-First, we analyze a reasoning trajectory in the \textit{Google Quest Challenge} to illustrate how the model overcomes human bias (Finding 5).
+To validate the model's reasoning depth and provide transparency into our pipeline, we present four qualitative examples.
+First, we analyze two reasoning trajectories (Google Quest Challenge and TGS Salt Identification) to illustrate how the model acts as a skeptical critic, prioritizing methodological fit over superficial sophistication and overcoming human bias (Finding 5).
 Subsequently, we provide visual samples of two critical system artifacts: the \textit{Verbal Data Report} and the \textit{Task Instruction}, enabling a concrete inspection of the agent's input and context.